-(j) any written views and recommendations on the proposed transfer or disposal by the National Treasury and the relevant Provincial Treasury;
+(j) any written views and recommendations on the proposed disposal by the National Treasury and the relevant Provincia

-The written views and recommendations of the National Treasury and the relevant Provincial Treasury will be obtained if required.
+The written views and recommendations of the National Tre

+Provincial Treasury will be obtained if required.

-(k) the interests of any affected organ of state, the Municipality's own strategic, legal and economic interests, and the interests of the local community; and
+(k) the interests of any affected organ of state, the legal and economic interests, and the interests interests of the local community will

-As the community of Rawsonville experience a shortage of adequate housing the interests of the local community will be served through the alienation of the erven.
+As the community of Rawsonville experinterests of the local community will

-(I) compliance with the legislative regime applicable to the proposed transfer or disposal.
+(I) compliance with the legislar or disposal.